 The strength of the Sanford Meisner method is as a performance technique that offers a tangible way to connect actors onstage in vibrant and visceral ways.
 The technique centers on authenticity and requires a high degree of actor commitment and courage in order to fully embody a sense of truth in performance.
 This work is training for the event of performance and offers specific craft on high intensity scene and monologue work.
 In directing and acting, I have found this work extremely practical and viable in supporting the actor to achieve high caliber onstage moments as well as palpable connections to the other actors onstage.
 As a director of students and as an educator, I am carefully implementing this into my rehearsal process as well as my classes, offering the students this excellent opportunity for advanced performance work onstage, while still creating an atmosphere of support and alternatives should they feel this work is too difficult or uncomfortable for them to undertake as developing artists.
 I am certified to teach Sanford Meisner technique through the True Acting Institute.

-Acting Exercises for Non-Traditional Staging: Michael Chekhov Reimagined offers a new set of exercises for coaching actors when working on productions that are non-traditionally staged in arenas, thrusts, or alleys.
+Acting Exercises for Non-Traditional Staging: Michael Chekhov Reimagined offers a new set of exercises for coaching actors when working on productions that are non-traditionally staged in arenas, thrusts, or alleys – but are equally useful in rehearsal or performance on the proscenium stage.
 All of the exercises are adapted from Michael Chekhov’s acting technique, but are reimagined in new and creative ways that offer innovative twists for the practitioner familiar with Chekhov, and easy accessibility for the practitioner new to Chekhov.
+These exercises are especially useful for directors looking for new ways to engage performers in character and play analysis that expands on the physical imagination as an entry point to the text.
 Exploring the methodology through a modern day lens, these exercises are energizing additions to the classroom and essential tools for more a vibrant rehearsal and performance.
+Link to Book on Amazon

 Author Essays within Collection: